mostafa-rizk/major-project/proposal/README.md

 For a proposal to be successful it needs to get a mark of at least 50%.
 Unsuccessful proposal (a mark of <50%) will have to be revised and handed in again (until they recieve a mark of at least 50%).

-# Turning in Your Proposal for Markig
+# Turning in Your Proposal for Marking
 Turn in your proposal fotr marking using [the following Google Form]( https://docs.google.com/a/epsb.ca/forms/d/e/1FAIpQLSdnnOUlwawWq9wmrKJZH40JlfNuSE8QaFGsJ_6OlzZle7m3MA/viewform).

 # Marking Rubric